nandhuknair/sway-chat-app-backend/README.md

     npm start
     ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to access the chat app.
+6. Open [http://localhost:3000](http://localhost:3000) in your browser to access the sway.

-### Environment Variables

-Make sure to set up the following environment variables:

-- For backend: